TranNhatTan14/Obsidian/Resources/Applications/Elevate.md

 - Retrieve words from memory more rapidly
 - Eliminate tip-of-the-tougue moment while speaking
-- Master new words and expand vocabulary #Vocabulary
+- Master new words and expand vocabulary

 ### Synonyms

-- Learn new adjectives and expand vocabulary #Vocabulary
+- Learn new adjectives and expand vocabulary
 - Vary your language to avoid souding repetitive

 ### Transitions